 In general, stay away from fiber-rich, vitamin- and nutrient-deficient light green vegetables like iceberg lettuce, celery, and romaine lettuce.

 These vegetables are mainly fiber and water and contain very little nutrient value.

 Another thing to note is the light-colored inner parts of many vegetables are less nutritious than the darker, green leaves on the outside.

 The primary goal here is to ensure your iguana has as much nutrient-rich food as it can get.

-Many other non-leafy vegetables are also great food choices for captive iguanas.
+Many other non-leafy vegetables are also great food choices for pet iguanas.

 These are served raw or cooked, although raw is the better choice as more nutrients are retained.